MARS-Group-HAW/model-knp-traffic/README.md

 ```

 New dependencies and components which is used by the framework have to be listed in the file tags, including their XML documentation.

+# Documentation Workflow

+TODO: how do we decide what is a well formulated question for the documentation and what is not?
+Possible considerations:
+- is the abstraction level appropriate for documentation purposes?
+- has a similar/related question already answered in the documentation?
+- others...

+When a specific question about C# MARS is formulated:
+- a GitLab issue in the issue board for the current LIFE version is created
+- the issue is assigned to Daniel O & Nima A
+  - if Daniel O & Nima A can address the issue, they do so
+  - if Daniel O & Nima A cannot address the issue, the issue is assigned to Daniel G, Florian O, Thomas C, or Ulfia L
+- when the issue has been addressed, it remains in the Resolved status until it has been validated
+- when the issue has been validated, it is moved to Closed

+Ticket statuses:
+- Open: issue has been created and assigned to Daniel O & Nima A
+- Ready: issue is ready to be worked on
+- Active: issue is being worked on
+- Resolved: question in issue has been answered and answer needs to be validated and added to documentation (.md file)
+- Closed: issue is completed

+General discussion about questions:
+The mars-group Slack channel #documentation is used to discussion topics and questions for the documentation.
+NOTE: when a question is formulated over the course of a discussion in the channel, it must be transferred into a GitLab issue to start to above workflow.